 This is an opt-in feature, and Microsoft is aiming this feature for user learning English, education, and accessibility.
 Once enabled, as you type with a hardware keyboard, you’ll see a new caret with text candidate that you can select using the mouse or keyboard.

 How to enable text suggestions for hardware keyboard using Settings

 If you want to get word and emoji suggestions as you type anywhere on Windows 10 using a hardware keyboard, then use the following steps:

 Click on Typing.

-Turn on the Show text suggestions as I type on the hardware keyboard toggle switch.
+Under the “Hardware keyboard” section, turn off the Show text suggestions as I type toggle switch.

 After completing the steps, as you type anywhere using the hardware keyboard, you’ll get three text suggestions, including a suggestion of emoji if it’s relevant.